Tasu'a: Mourning rituals

 In addition to pilgrimage to the shrine of Husayn, located in Karbala, Iraq, Shia Muslims annually commemorate the events of Karbala throughout the months of Muharram and Safar.
 Most rituals take place during the first ten days of Muharram, culminating on Ashura with processions in major Shia cities.
 The main component of ritual ceremonies (majalis, majlis) is the narration of the stories of Karbala (rawza-khwani, qiraya), and the recitation of rhythmic elegies and dirges (nawha, niyaha, marsia-khwani), all intended to raise the sympathy of audience and move them to tears.
 A majlis often takes place in a dedicated building or structure, known variously as Husayniya, takiya, imambarah, or azakhana.
 Another component of mourning gatherings is the self-flagellation of participants to the rhythm of Karbala elegies.
 Rooted in ancient Arab practices, mild forms of self-flagellation, striking one's face and chest in grief (latm, sina-zani, matam), are common today in Shia communities.
 But there are also extreme forms of self-flagellation (tatbir, tiq-zani, qama-zani), in which the participants strike themselves, usually on the forehead or back, with knives, swords, or chains to which razor blades are attached.
 Banned in Iran and the Shia communities of Lebanon since the mid-90s, instrumental self-flagellation has been condemned by many Shia clerics, and it remains an often controversial practice among the Shia.

-Another mourning ritual is the dramatic reenactment of Karbala narratives (ta'ziya, shabih-khwani), practiced today in Iran, in the western Gulf shore, and in Lebanon.
+Another mourning ritual is the dramatic reenactment of Karbala narratives (ta'ziyeh or shabih-khani), practiced today in Iran, in the western Gulf shore, and in Lebanon.
 On Tasu'a, often such plays are dedicated to Abbas ibn Ali, Husayn's half-brother and his standard-bearer in the Battle of Karbala.
 During Muharram, especially on Ashura, processions of mourners (dasta, mawkib) march the streets, chanting dirges and elegies, sometimes accompanied by self-flagellation.
 For instance, in Najaf, Iraq, mourners march in the evening of Tasu'a toward the shrine of Ali ibn Abi Talib, the first Shia imam, while carrying decorative torches.
 Depending on the region, processions also carry symbolic objects, such as alam (lit. 'flag'), nakhl (lit. 'date palm'), ta'ziya, and tadjah.
 Alam represents the ensign of Husayn in Karbala, while the last three objects symbolize his bier or tomb.